justinlaicy926/justinlaicy926.github.io/_posts/2022-05-08-Classifying-Cats-and-Dogs.md

 ## Introduction

-In this blog post, we will make a Image Classification model to tell cats apart from dogs.
+In this blog post, we will make a Image Classification model using CNN, convolutional neural networks, to tell cats apart from dogs.
 We will be using the Tensorflow library for model construction and training

 ```python